 Finally, I recommend adding a couple of hybrids to your set.

 Hybrids combine the forgiving nature of a wood’s club head with an iron’s longer shaft.

 Long irons are difficult to use for seniors and amateurs.
 Replacing your longer irons (1, 2, 3) with hybrids will increase your speed, accuracy and distance.

-Best golf clubs for seniors reviews
+Best golf clubs for seniors in the UK

 With a 23-degreee loft, this hybrid senior golf club delivers added speed and accuracy.

 The steel club head is precision-shaped to give you more control over the speed and direction of the ball.
 It has a wider face, which improves speed and accuracy of both centre and off-centre hits.